Hyper-distance Oracles in Hypergraphs: Experimental Evaluation

 \spara{Precision@k.} \Cref{tbl:recommending} reports the average precision in the computation of the top-$3$ and top-$7$ closest elements to the query, varying $s$.
 With such a small oracle size, the MAE of \textsc{HypED} is $0.90$ in DBLP, and $1.44$ in IMDB.
-Nevertheless, we can see that for $s \geq 3$ the average precision is close to optimal, i.e., the rankings provided by \textsc{HypED} are almost identical to the exact ones.
-However, \textsc{HypED} produces them in a fraction of the time required by an exact $k$-nearest neighbors computation.
+Nevertheless, we can see that for $s \geq 3$ the average precision is close to optimal, i.e., the rankings provided by \textsc{HypED} are almost identical to the exact ones.while being produced in a fraction of the time required by an exact $k$-nearest neighbors computation.

 \spara{Anecdotal Evidence.} \Cref{tbl:recommending2} shows an example of the top-5 suggestions for a query (an article) in DBLP, for two values of $s$.
 The query considered is the article \emph{`Incorporating Pre-Training in Long Short-Term Memory Networks for Tweets Classification'}.
 The fields of research of the authors are data mining, machine learning, and deep learning.
 Different values of $s$ bring different sets of recommendations and different rankings.
 In particular, the article \emph{`Predicting Sports Scoring Dynamics with Restoration and Anti-Persistence'} takes the second position in the rank by $1$-distance, but its $2$-distance from the query is so large that it is not included in the rank by $2$-distance.
 This result indicates that the two articles are weakly related, as it can be gathered by examining the topics they address.
 The two articles \emph{`R2FP: Rich and Robust Feature Pooling for Mining Visual Data'} and \emph{`New Probabilistic Multi-graph Decomposition Model to Identify Consistent Human Brain Network Modules'} are included in both rankings, but the second article is in a higher position in the rank by $2$-distance.
 Clearly, the article is farther from the query, but its connection is stronger.
 Finally, by looking at the topics studied in the query and in the suggestions per ranking, we can see that the article \emph{`KnowSim: A Document Similarity Measure on Structured Heterogeneous Information Networks'} overlaps more with the query, and hence it may be more interesting for the user.
 In fact, the query article proposes a deep learning algorithm that learns dependencies between words in tweets to solve a tweet classification task, while KnowSim builds heterogeneous information networks to identify similar documents (e.g., tweets), and hence can effectively classify documents into any desired number of classes.